|

 pre-lab quizzes (meaning before attending a laboratory

 session), worth 5 points each, have been scheduled.
-The scores of these quizzes will be counted
+Quizzes will be available via CONNECT and

 for a total of 50 points towards a student’s overall laboratory grade.
 The quizzes will cover the material